kylesayrs/Competitive-Drawing/README.md

 <img src="./repo_assets/bezier_curve_subdivision.jpg" alt="Bezier Curve Subdivision" href="https://pages.mtu.edu/~shene/COURSES/cs3621/NOTES/spline/Bezier/bezier-sub.html"/>
 </p>

 Both of these constraints are non-differentiable, so I enforce them after each optimization step.
+In the future I hope to find an algorithm that can find any portion of the curve that is not on the canvas and will adjust the curve accordingly, not just the endpoints.

 ### Todo Board ###
 https://kahl.notion.site/90a75c8cbbbe4eb1924d24e61818d2d2?v=9aeff125dd33457da8f046c1715c206a